FrancescoSaverioZuppichini/How-To-Embed-in-TensorFlow/README.md

 ## Pretrain Embed

-You can benefit by using pre-trained word embedding.
-You can also train them by yourself using large text dataset, e.g. Wikipedia, with bag-of-words of skip-grammar.
-There are several ones, the most famous are (word2vec)[https://arxiv.org/abs/1301.3781] and (Glove)[https://nlp.stanford.edu/pubs/glove.pdf].
+You can benefit by using pre-trained words embedding since they can improve performance of your model.
+They are usually trained with enormous datasets, e.g. Wikipedia, with bag-of-words of skip-grammar models.

+There are several of already trained embeddings, the most famous are (word2vec)[https://arxiv.org/abs/1301.3781] and (Glove)[https://nlp.stanford.edu/pubs/glove.pdf].

-You can read more about training word embedding from scratch from the (tensorflow tutorial)[https://www.tensorflow.org/tutorials/representation/word2vec] and this nice (article)[https://towardsdatascience.com/learn-word2vec-by-implementing-it-in-tensorflow-45641adaf2ac]
+You can read more about training words embedding and how to train them from scratch in this (tensorflow tutorial)[https://www.tensorflow.org/tutorials/representation/word2vec] and this nice (article)[https://towardsdatascience.com/learn-word2vec-by-implementing-it-in-tensorflow-45641adaf2ac]

 In the past, load into TensorFlow pre-trained word-embedding was not so easy.
 You had to download the matrix from somewhere and load into your program and maybe store it again.
 Now, we can use **TensorFlow Hub**.